 Using positive reinforcement to train your dog means you reward the behaviors you like and ignore the behaviors you do not like.
-You can use treats, praise, or life rewards (such as games, walks, or car rides) to reward your dog's good behavior.
+You can use praise, life rewards (such as games, walks, or car rides), or treats to reward your dog's good behavior.
 Clicker training is one effective method, but it's possible to use rewards without the clicker.
 To help you get started, it's good to understand the many benefits of training your dog with positive reinforcement.

 Get Everyone Involved

 Positive reinforcement allows everyone in the family to get involved in training the dog.
 It doesn't require you to speak in a strong tone of voice, use your strength, or put yourself or a family member in potential danger.
 Everyone in the family can get in on the act!

 For instance, it may be dangerous to allow your child to use some methods of dog training, such as leash corrections and forms of punishment.
 With positive reinforcement, you can give your children a handful of dog treats and teach them the commands you're using.
 Under your supervision, children will be able to train your dog the same way you do.

 Positive reinforcement allows you to communicate clearly with your dog.
 You decide what you want your dog to do and let it know by offering rewards when the dog does the desired action.
 When you reward your dog for doing things correctly, it's more likely to repeat those good behaviors because dogs aim to please.